 - 19. Gedling Borough Council is a Green Belt authority with most land outside the urban area being part of the Nottingham-Derby Green Belt.
-The presumption against inappropriate development in the Green Belt means that there is no scope to permit more development in the Green Belt to address under delivery unlike in non-Green Belt authorities, and the only option for increasing the supply of land is through policy preparation, more specifically a review of the local plan. - 20.
-The National Planning Policy Framework 2023 states that altering Green Belt boundaries can only be justified by exceptional circumstances.
+The presumption against inappropriate development in the Green Belt means that there is limited scope to permit more development in the Green Belt to address under delivery unlike in non-Green Belt authorities, and the only opportunity to amend Green Belt boundaries is through policy preparation, more specifically a review of the local plan The December 2024 NPPF introduced the concept of Grey Belt land.
+Grey Belt is land in the Green Belt comprising previously developed land and/or any other land that, in either case, does not strongly contribute to any of purposes (a), (b), or (d) in NPPF Paragraph 143.
+The development of homes in the Grey Belt is not considered inappropriate when there is unmet need, the development would be in a sustainable location and the Golden Rules would be met, where applicable.
+It is too early to see what impact Grey Belt will have on increasing the supply of homes in the borough. - 20.
+The National Planning Policy Framework 2024 states that altering Green Belt boundaries can only be justified by exceptional circumstances.
 Exceptional circumstances need to be fully evidenced and justified and proposals for changes should only be made through the plan-making process.
-However, there is no requirement for Authorities to review Green Belt boundaries to meet their housing need. - 21.
+Paragraph 144 states that an authority not being able to meet its identified need for homes is an exceptional circumstance. - 21.
 The Gedling Borough Local Planning Document has designated safeguarded land that is land removed from the Green Belt and protected from development in the plan period in order to meet longer term development needs.
 This potential supply of development land does provide a degree of flexibility for example; planning permission for residential development on safeguarded land has been permitted and developed in the past for example, the 113 homes on safeguarded land at the land between Main Street and Hollinwood Lane in Calverton was permitted in 2012 and fully built in 2014.
 In this case significant weight was attached to the fact that the Council did not have a five year supply of housing land at the time of the decision.